 - Protein: 3.2g

-Keywords: sweet potato pancakes, sweet potato pancake recipe, vegan pancakes
+Keywords: sweet potato pancakes, vegan sweet potato pancake, vegan pancakes